esmero/archipelago-documentation/docs/archipelago-glossary.md

 ### Strawberry Keyname Provider

-Strawberry Keyname Providers are a crucial part of the Search & Solr setup in Archipelago, that feed the values from your desired JSON keys to Solr fields.
+Strawberry Keyname Providers feed the values from your desired JSON keys to Solr fields.
+They are a crucial part of the Search and Solr setup in Archipelago.

 Related Documentation: [Search & Solr Overview - Strawberry Keyname Providers](search_solr_index.md#2-strawberry-keyname-providers)